troyhite/sql-paygo/README.md

 - The script will skip any SQL Server resources that are not eligible for the selected license type.
 - If no eligible SQL Server resources are found, the script will exit gracefully.
 - When running in PAYG mode, a post-update report will confirm that Software Assurance is OFF for all SQL resources, and warn if any are still enabled.
+- The script logs and reports any unhandled SQL Server editions (such as Web or unknown editions) for all resource types.
+These are summarized at the end of the run for review and troubleshooting.

 ## License
 This script is provided as-is, without warranty.
 Use at your own risk.